 It can be a shocking and traumatic experience to suffer an injury while under the care of a doctor, surgeon or other medical professional.
 Patients place an enormous amount of trust in medical professionals and when that trust is broken by negligence or carelessness, the results can be devastatingly painful, costly and time-consuming.

-If medical negligence has caused your injury, disfigurement or other harm in the Cherry Creek, Aurora, Denver or Colorado Springs areas, contact our medical malpractice lawyers at Leventhal Lewis today by completing the form on this page to schedule a free consultation.
+If medical negligence has caused your injury, disfigurement or other harm in the Cherry Creek, Aurora, Denver or Colorado Springs, CO areas, contact our medical malpractice lawyers at Leventhal Lewis today by completing the form on this page to schedule a free consultation.

 Our experienced medical malpractice lawyers will aggressively pursue your claim to obtain the maximum compensation for your injuries, including medical expenses, lost wages, lost earning capacity, pain, suffering and emotional distress.